 - Headaches with neurologic symptoms

 - Major surgery with decreased activity

 - Known or suspected cancer of the breast or personal history of breast cancer

 What different types of hormonal contraception are available?

 - Oral contraceptives: There are various formulations and doses that can be changed to meet your needs.
-Most contain a combination of estrogen and a progestin.
+Most contain a combination of estrogen and a progestin and are taken daily.
 They can be used cyclically (to produce regular menstrual cycles) or continuously (no regular menstrual cycles).

 - Injectable progestin: Contains a form of progestin that is given as a shot every 12 weeks.
 It may take up to 12 months for you to start ovulating again after you stop getting the shots.